magnusjyrkkanen/search-robot/README.md

 ## How is it used?

+The two versions of the robot are run by different commands.

 ### Robot framework version

 Run with wanted command on command line from the results directory under the robot framework directory under the project's main directory.
 Create the results-directory if needed.
 Robot framework creates the output files to the directory it is run from.